-Student loans?are generally classified as educational loans by top financial lenders in the country.
+Student loans are generally classified as educational loans by top financial lenders in the country.
 Education loans are offered by banks and financial institutions to those who wish to pursue higher studies, with the maximum loan amount being Rs.1.5 crore.
-Offered at attractive interest rates between?8.45% and 15.2% p.a., the maximum tenure of education loans is 15 years.
+The interest rates starts lowest at 6.85%, the maximum tenure of education loans is 15 years.

 Student loans can be repaid after the borrower has completed his/her educational course and finds employment thereafter.
 Most of the major banks in India, public as well as private, provide education loans to students.
 The college to which you wish to apply and the course you wish to undertake will determine the size of the loan.
 Student loans or education loans can be availed to pursue higher education in India as well as abroad.
 The course you can apply for with a student loan include management, architecture, engineering, etc. The loan will cover expenses incurred on tuition fees, accommodation, examination fees, lab and library fees, the purchase of books, equipment required for the course, uniforms, etc.